syncfusion-content/javascript-docs/js/FileExplorer/Accessing-Shared-Folder.md

 ---
-title: Accessing shared folder in JavaScript FileExplorer | Syncfusion
+title: Accessing Shared Folders in JavaScript FileExplorer | Syncfusion
 description: Learn here about Accessing shared folder with Syncfusion Essential JavaScript FileExplorer control, its elements, and more.
 platform: js
 control: FileExplorer